 The second way land fragmentation occurs is through the development of existing parcels.
-Before SB 100 established Oregon's land use program, there were many parcels smaller than minimum lot sizes scattered throughout the state.
+Before SB 100 established Oregon's land use program, there were many parcels smaller than minimum lot sizes scattered throughout the state.37

-For numerous years, people have sought out these parcels for nonfarm dwellings in particular.
-For example, one interviewee shared how she is repeatedly contacted by individuals wanting to purchase a 12-acre lot that is part of her larger property.
+For years, people have sought out these parcels for nonfarm dwellings in particular.
+For example, one interviewee shared how she is repeatedly contacted by individuals wanting to purchase a 12-acre lot that is part of her larger property.38

 While she is not selling her property, her neighbor is looking to sell off a 5-acre lot.
 The practice of selling off sections of property gradually reduces the amount of farmland available, contributing to fragmentation.

-The future implications of fragmentation are critical to consider, because reconsolidating a tract of land after it has been sold off to multiple buyers and potentially developed is significantly difficult to do.
-This has a unique and adverse effect on new farmers who do not own land, as they attempt to find enough land to purchase or lease to establish a profitable farm, while facing competition from other nonfarm-oriented buyers.
+The future implications of fragmentation are critical to consider, because re-consolidating a tract of land after it has been sold off to multiple buyers and potentially developed is nearly-impossible to do.

+Moreover, this has an adverse effect on new farmers who do not own land, as they attempt to find enough land to purchase or lease to establish a profitable farm, while facing competition from other nonfarm-oriented buyers.